Kevin109/android-board-site/content/posts/android-sbc-vs-linux-sbc.md

 - **Android SBCs** are expected to expand in AI-enabled devices, edge computing for smart cities, and multimedia-rich kiosks.
 - **Linux SBCs** will remain strong in industrial automation, autonomous vehicles, and robotics.

+Beyond the choice of operating system, the **hardware architecture** (ARM vs x86) also plays a decisive role in performance, power efficiency, and ecosystem compatibility.
+For an in-depth look at this topic, see: [ARM vs x86: What’s Best for Industrial SBCs?](https://industrial-sbc.com/articles/arm-sbc-vs-x86-sbc/).

 ---

 ## 9. Decision Framework